ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

 5. Status: Information on a process for long it has run, what state it is in, etc.

 ### Process Creation
 To create a program, an OS must first load its code and any static data into memory / the address space of the process.
 Processes are typically stored as bytes on a hard drive (HD) or solid-state drive (SSD).
+Modern OSes perform the process lazily bu loading pieces of code or data only as they are needed during program execution.